NateWr/restaurant-reservations/readme.md

 ## Upgrade Notice

 #### 1.7.8
+This update fixes a bug which removed the GDPR consent status for a booking when the booking was edited.
+It also adds an option to modify the FROM email header address and updates some translations.

+#### 1.7.7
 This update adds two features to help you comply with GDPR privacy regulations in Europe: a confirmation field can be added to the booking form to collect a customer's consent to store their data.
 And you can delete all bookings related to an email address.

 #### 1.7.5